Single Euro Payments Area (SEPA)

 • implementation of efficient processing infrastructures for euro payments (referred to as settlement and clearing mechanisms);

-• adoption of common technical standards;
+• adoption of common technical standards for payment transactions processing;

-• adoption of common business practices;
+• adoption of common business practices by the payment service providers;

-• creation of a harmonised legal basis for payment services (including transposition of the new Directive on payment services in the internal market - Payment Services Directive - into the Romanian legislation);
+• creation of a harmonised legal basis for the payment services (including transposition of the new Directive on payment services in the internal market - Payment Services Directive - into the Romanian legislation);

 • further development of new customer-oriented services.